vinteumorg/Floresta/README.md

 ```

 For more information on how to use the `floresta-cli` tool, you can check the [api documentation](https://github.com/vinteumorg/Floresta/blob/master/crates/floresta-cli/README.md).

+Before running you can create the SSL certificates.
+If you don't do it, it will display an logging `Failed to load SSL certificates, ignoring SSL`.
+However, it is not mandatory to have the certificates to run the full node.

 #### Assume Utreexo
 If you want to skip the IBD process, you can use the `--assume-utreexo` flag.
 This flag will start the node at a given height, with the state